-Expected time: As this is a 2-unit class, it is normal you may spend 8 - 16 hours outside of class on this material (especially while you are learning the harder concepts).
+Expected time: As this is a 4-unit class (or two units over half the class), it is normal you may spend 8 - 16 hours outside of class on this material (especially while you are learning the harder concepts).

 Labs: Labs are used to give students a way to practice the concepts studied in lecture.
 A completed lab includes answers to the theoretical questions (in a .txt file) AND all code and necessary data files turned in online on canvas.
 It should be well commented with meaningful variable and function names.
 Code missing comments or with poor names will not be given full credit.
 Labs must be signed off or 5% will be deducted.
 They can be signed off during lab hours, office hours, or TA hours.